If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 I made another video that explains the differences between pausing and canceling YouTube TV:

-How to Contact YouTube TV
+20. Contact YouTube TV Support

 Do you need Wi-Fi to run youtube tv or can you use an apple lightning hdmi adapter where Wi-Fi is unavailable?